decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

 #### Complexity measures and Notes

-Every party sends at most two values, and each value may contain $O(t)$ signatures.
+Every party sends at most two chains, each of length at most $t+1$ (that is, $O(t)$ signatures).
 The total communication is $O(n^2t)$ signatures.

 Here is an open question: for $t<n$, reduce communication to $o(n^3)$ against some type of adaptive adversary, or perhaps show that $O(n^3)$ is required under some conditions.

 Note that this protocol relies heavily on synchrony and [does not work for $t \geq n/2$](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/) in the client-server model where the clients are passive or maybe offline.
-In the Dolev-Strong protocol,  an online server accepts a length $k$ chain in round $k$ but must reject it in round $>k$.
-However, there is no way for a server to prove to a client when it received a message (other than to sign and send and the client to verify online in the next round).
+In Dolev–Strong, a party must accept a length-$k$ chain only in round $k$, but offline clients cannot verify timing.
+Thus the protocol fails when $t \geq n/2$ or clients are not continuously online.

 Another great description and proof of the Dolev-Strong protocol can be found in Jonathan Katz's [Advanced Topics in Cryptography course notes](http://www.cs.umd.edu/~jkatz/gradcrypto2/NOTES/lecture26.pdf).
 In the blockchain space, the Dolev-Strong protocol is mentioned by [Spacemesh](https://spacemesh.io/byzantine-agreement-algorithms-and-dolev-strong/).
 Buterin's [post](https://vitalik.ca/general/2018/08/07/99_fault_tolerant.html) explains how to implement Dolev-Strong in the synchronous model and hints at how it could be used as a finality gadget for stronger $99\%$ fault tolerance for online observers.

 Historically, a very similar protocol for the authenticated setting was suggested by Lamport, Shostak, and Pease in their seminal paper [The Byzantine Generals problem](https://lamport.azurewebsites.net/pubs/byz.pdf).
 However, it seems that the authenticated protocol in Section 4 does not explicitly mention that length $k$ chains must not be accepted at time $>k$.

+See [this post](https://decentralizedthoughts.github.io/2025-08-12-non-uniform-weak-validity/) for the analog protocol for $f<n$ non-uniform omission failures with weak validity.

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1208871356516966401?s=20)